eddyzags/pocket-network-helm-chart/examples/fullnode/snapshot/README.md

-# Demonstrate how to deploy a fullnode with a snapshot
+# Deploy a fullnode with a snapshot

 This charts allows you to download a pocket network recorded blockchain state at a specific block height.
 It is useful if you want to speed up the fullnode syncing process, and also as a fast failsafe, you may roll your